Floridist · Palm Beach County

 Why does my newly installed sod keep dying?

-If new sod is failing, the install is almost always to blame — not the sod itself.
+Almost always, it’s the install that was wrong, not the sod.
 Air gaps between pieces, uneven subgrades, no pre-install weed kill, sod laid right on top of whatever was already there.
-Each one of those is enough to set the whole job up to fail.
+Any one of those is enough to set the whole job up to fail, and most failed installs have more than one going on at once.

 Why is my St. Augustine yellow even after fertilizing?